Jordan is amazing, and for us, it felt completely safe for family travel.

 There is so much to see and do for families, and parents can have a great time too.
 As a single Mum, I am really conscious of traveling to places where our lives are not endangered in any way, so I loved the tight security feeling we had in Jordan.

 Another great thing is that so many speak English in Jordan, so this really helped us.
 If they didn’t speak English, then some would smile and point.
 I loved that too!

-Before we give you a list of all our favourite things to do, let me explain why we felt this way.
+Before we give you a list of all our favorite things to do, let me explain why we felt this way.

 We found the people in Jordan overall to be very friendly – locals even came and asked if they could have their photo taken with us.